-Core components of the professional development plan are novel educational programs, but support Indigenous students to create an environment that demonstrates academic rigor, relevance, and connection.
+of the professional development plan are novel components programs, but support Indigenous students to create environment that demonstrates academic rigor, relevance, and connection.
 All professional development will provide experiences and expectation for teachers to define high achievement, growth and community among Indigenous students.
-Multiple opportunities for professional development will be offered both individualized and uniform, internally and externally.
+Multiple opportunities for professional development will uniform, offered both individualized and internally and externally.
 Professional development opportunities will model how to integrate Red Pedagogy in standard course of studies.
-The school is located in the heart of Indigenous communities, and local Indigenous researchers will support Red initiatives internally, but also, there are professional development opportunities at the local university in the American Indian Studies Department, School of Education, School of Arts and Sciences and the American Indian Higher Education Consortium.
-There are professional opportunities to learn processes of integrating Red Pedagogy at the national level.
+The school is located in the heart of Indigenous communities, and local Indigenous researchers will support Red initiatives internally, but also, there are professional development opportunities at the local university in the American Indian Studies Department, School of Education, School of Arts and Sciences and the Indian Higher Education Consortium.
+There are opportunities to learn processes of integrating Red Pedagogy at the national level.
 Some faculty at the local university are part of the Indigenous community.
 OMS faculty will have opportunity for growth in content specific areas, internally and externally.
-Professional opportunity will be afforded professional learning communities-grade and/or school individualized, to continue developing expertise or to strengthen specific content topics.
-There will be opportunities to continue the process of growing knowledge(general subject, content -specific, and knowings) and integrating subject expertise and skilled teaching of that particular subject with Red Pedagogy.
-Additionally, professional development will include opportunities to learn and implement conceptual meaning developmental stages of students, learning styles, teachingregarding preferred styles, differentiation instructional strategies, Indigenous qiftedness(Scholars Program) and community-based projects.
+Professional opportunity will be afforded communities-grade professional learning and/or school individualized, to continue developing expertise or to strengthen specific content topics.
+There will be opportunities to continue the process of growing knowledge (general subject, content -specific, and Indigenous knowings) and integrating subject expertise and skilled teaching of that particular subject with Red Pedagogy.
+Additionally, professional development will include opportunities to learn and implement conceptual meaning regarding developmental stages of students, learning styles, teaching-preferred styles, differentiation instructional strategies, Indigenous giftedness (Scholars Program) and community-based projects.